peteinakl/Tips-for-installing-Tensorflow-on-Ubuntu/README.md

 Setting up tensorflow on Ubuntu is pretty straight forward, however there are a couple of gotchas.

-There's a great (oficial) install guide here: https://www.tensorflow.org/install/install_linux
+There's a great (official) install guide here: https://www.tensorflow.org/install/install_linux

 I like native, so for Python 3.x the crib sheet is: sudo apt-get update